meilune/quote-generator/README.md

 A project to enhance my JavaScript abilities, train and learn more.
 Aim is to create a quote generator that would generate a new quote on a click.
+Project adapted to suit my style and showcase my values.

 Check out how it works here: https://meilune.github.io/quote-generator/